Behold, the powerful eyes of the world’s cutest and fluffiest hunter: your cat.

 What You Can Do At Home

-For immediate relief, you can start by taking a warm, wet cloth to the affected eye.
+So you may be wondering, how can I treat my cats eye infection at home?
+For immediate relief of eye inflammation, you can start by taking a warm, wet cloth to the affected eye.
 Gently wipe away any crust or discharge if your pet allows you.
 Once that’s done, use an antimicrobial eye wash.

 For the safest, most effective cleaning of your cat’s eye, be sure to choose an eye wash that’s: